AbduazizZiyodov/flask-authlib/docs/index.md

 # Installation

-Create virtual environment for your python project:
+Create a virtual environment for your python project:

 ```bash
 python -m venv env